 Cooling and removing the cake from the pan

 When you remove the cake from the oven, immediately invert the pan.
 Some pans have little “legs” so you can rest it upside-down directly on the countertop.
-You can also place the tube part over a wine or vinegar bottle.
+You can also place the tube part over the neck of a wine or vinegar bottle.

 Let the cake cool completely (I mean it!) while inverted before removing the cake from the pan.

-To remove the cake from the pan, then run a knife or thin offset spatula around the edges of the cake.
+To remove the cake from the pan, then run a knife or thin offset spatula around the edge of the pan.
 Lift the tube section out of the pan, then run the knife or spatula around the inner tube and under the cake to remove the cake from the pan.

 So what’s the best way to enjoy this famously light, delicate cake?

-My momma’s favorite way to eat angel food cake was with a drizzle of homemade lemon curd and fresh berries.
+My momma’s favorite way to eat angel food cake was with a drizzle of homemade lemon curd and fresh berries, especially strawberries and blueberries.
 Add a dollop of whipped cream if you like!

 For a twist on this, give grapefruit curd a try instead.

-A spoonful of a fruit sauce, such as raspberry sauce, would be delicious as well.
+A spoonful of a fruit sauce, such as raspberry sauce or blueberry sauce, would be delicious as well.

 Some folks like to add a frosting to their angel food cake recipe.
 This isn’t my personal favorite, but I’d recommend using something light, such as a whipped cream frosting, if that’s your thing.

-Store the cake in a cake carrier at room temperature.
-It will keep for up to 3 days…assuming you don’t eat it all first.
+Store the cake lightly covered at room temperature for up to 3 days.
+(Assuming you don’t eat it all first!)

 Angel Food Cake